tanvir-git/odoo-documentation/content/applications/marketing/surveys/time_random.rst

 Randomized selection
 ====================

-When a survey is randomized, Odoo shuffles the questions and reveals them in a random order every time a participant begins the questionnaire.
+When a survey is randomized, CoquiAPPs shuffles the questions and reveals them in a random order every time a participant begins the questionnaire.
 Using randomization as a survey method discourages participants from looking at each other's responses, and helps control for individual testing.